Burke and Hare – so famous are they, that they’re known as the ‘Edinburgh Murderers’, but what parts of their story are true?

 During the quieter summer months, dissections still took place, although not in the quantity that they would do during the colder winter months.
 The price naturally fell as demand fell, and unless the specimen had particularly unusual features or ailments, then it would have been hard to negotiate steeper terms.

-He paid a good price for a cadaver, especially fresh ones like those delivered by Burke and Hare.
-I’ve itemised the prices for the individual corpses sold to Dr Knox in a larger post looking at how much money Burke and Hare made if you’d like to explore further.
+Knox paid a good price for a cadaver, especially fresh ones like those delivered by Burke and Hare.
+If you want to explore further, then have a look at my larger post on how much money Burke and Hare make.

 Burke and Hare’s last victim was Mary or Margaret Docherty, also known as ‘the old woman’.
 She was killed on All Hallow’s Eve, 31 October 1828 and her body hidden under a pile of straw at Burke’s house.
 After getting Docherty drunk, she was suffocated by a method now referred to as ‘Burking’, that is by placing a hand over the nose and mouth of the victim.

-The pair’s final victim, known by a variation of her christian name Margaret, (Mary/Madge being the most common) is often referred to as ‘the old woman’.
+Burke and Hare’s final victim, known by a variation of her Christian name Margaret, (Mary/Madge being the most common) is often referred to as ‘the old woman’.
 This name appeared after Hare sought clarification on the witness stand as to which victim he was being questioned about.

 Lured back to Burke’s lodging house on the promise of food and drink, the unfortunate Docherty fell for the rouse that Burke was in fact a kinsman and that would you believe it, his mother also came from the small town of Inishowen.

-Quite forgetting that she’d come to Edinburgh from Glasgow to look for her son, Margaret Docherty wandered quite freely into one of Burke and Hare’s lairs.
+Quite forgetting that she’d come to Edinburgh from Glasgow to look for her son, Mary Docherty wandered quite freely into one of Burke and Hare’s lairs.

 How Was Burke & Hare’s Last Victim Murdered?

-Mary Docherty was murdered by being plied with whisky at the home of William Burke, a few streets away from the soon to be infamous lodging house of Hare’s in Tanner’s Close.
+Mary Docherty was murdered after being plied with whisky at the home of William Burke, a few streets away from Hare’s lodging house in Tanner’s Close.

 Her body was then stripped naked, folded into half or threes and stuffed under a pile of straw at the edge of the bed.
-Docherty would later be found by Burke’s lodger Ann Grey when she returned home for breakfast.
+Docherty would later be found by Burke’s lodger, Ann Gray, when she returned home for breakfast.

-A sad story indeed for Madge was only seeking comfort from a fellow countryman.
+A sad story indeed for Mary was only seeking comfort from a fellow countryman.
 You can read more about Burke and Hare’s last victim, Mary Docherty in the link to my larger post.

-William Burke was caught for the murders he committed when his lodger, James Grey informed the police that he had found the dead body of Mary Docherty hidden under straw at Burke’s property.
+William Burke was caught for the murders he committed when his lodger, James Gray informed the police that he had found the dead body of Mary Docherty hidden under straw at Burke’s property on Tanner’s Close.

-I’ve written a much larger post on Mary Docherty, Burke and Hare’s last victim and how the discovery of her body led to Burke and Hare’s downfall but if it hadn’t have been for Burke’s strange behaviour – he started splashing whisky around the room to mask any odours – or the fact that Burke and Hare’s wives had tried to buy the silence of lodgers Mr and Mrs Grey, then they may have been able to get away with murder for a little while longer.
+If it hadn’t been for Burke’s strange behaviour – he started splashing whisky around the room to mask any odours – or the fact that Burke and Hare’s wives had tried to buy the silence of lodgers Mr and Mrs Gray, then they may have been able to get away with murder for a little while longer.